sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Click on element that is found by name CSS selector that has the given value and wait for the [page cmplete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to happen.
 Internally we use  ```document.querySelector(selector)``` to get the correct element.

 ### Wait
-There are two help commands that makes it easier to wait.
+There are a couple of help commands that makes it easier to wait.
 Either you can wait on a specific id to appear or for x amount of milliseconds.

 #### wait.byTime(ms)
 Wait for x ms.